2minCS/Posr/README.md

 https://user-images.githubusercontent.com/117036131/199084309-a99c1611-5a9e-466f-a744-df58932578ac.mp4

+## Commands

+- `osr`
+Allows for the processing of hashes, domains, and IPs.
+Can build and /or export a table from the processed results.

-## Options
+#### Options

-- -mh : Takes a multi-hash file (SHA256)
+    -mh : Takes a multi-hash file (SHA256)
-- -sh : Takes a single hash (SHA256)
+    -sh : Takes a single hash (SHA256)

-- -md : Takes a multi-domain file
+    -md : Takes a multi-domain file
-- -sd : Takes a single domain
+    -sd : Takes a single domain

-- -mi : Takes a muti-IP file
+    -mi : Takes a muti-IP file
-- -si : Takes a single IP
+    -si : Takes a single IP

-- -xp : Exports the table into a .txt, .html, or .svg file.
+    -xp : Exports the table into a .txt, .html, or .svg file.
 (Example: -xp myfile.txt)

-- --noprint : Prevents table from displaying on the console when exporting a file
-- --print : Displays the table when exporting a file
+    --noprint : Prevents table from displaying on the console when exporting a file --print : Displays the table when exporting a file

+- `cls`
+Clears console and resets cursor to the top.
+#### Options
+    - None

+- `config`
+Allows changes to the conf.ini

+#### Options
+    --noemojis : Disables emojis.
+Changes the conf.ini file.
+    --emojis : Enables emojis.
+Changes the conf.ini file.
+Default is enabled.

 ## Current Features

 ### v0.3.5

-* Find way to suppress emoji's [🥺]
+* Added functionality to suppress emoji's [🥺]
-* Table status/time to complete
+* Added table generation status/time taken to complete
-* Add "config" command to allow for changing of "conf.ini" file
+* Added "config" command to allow for changing of "conf.ini" file
+* Added Hybrid Analysis to query.

 ### v0.3.0